ncatlab/nlab-content/pages/1/8/8/9/9881/content.md

 #### Finiteness of bosonic string scattering

-Introductory lecture notes include
+Introductory lecture notes:

-* Wieland Staessens, Bert Vercnocke, _Lectures on Scattering Amplitudes in String Theory_, Lecture notes based on lectures given at the fifth Modave School on Mathematical Physics (August 2009) ([arXiv:1011.0456](http://arxiv.org/abs/1011.0456))
+* {#StaessensVernocke10} Wieland Staessens, Bert Vercnocke, _Lectures on Scattering Amplitudes in String Theory_, Lecture notes based on lectures given at the fifth Modave School on Mathematical Physics (August 2009) ([arXiv:1011.0456](http://arxiv.org/abs/1011.0456))
- {#StaessensVernocke10}

 Discussion of the term-wise finiteness of the bosonic string scattering amplitudes is in